Cyber Safety

 Stay Smart Online is the Australian Government's online safety and security website, designed to help everyone understand the risks and the simple steps we can take to protect our personal and financial information online.

 The Bullying.
-No way! website was created by Australia’s education authorities.
+No Way! website was created by Australia’s education authorities.
 The website provides information for parents, resources for teachers, and offers two zones for children and young people (under 13 years and over 14 years).
 The site has information and activities relating to bullying and cyberbullying.

-Australian Federal Police – Internet safety programs to support parents, carers and teachers; to report concerns.
+Think U Know is a series of internet safety programs to support parents, carers and teachers; to report concerns.
 ThinkUKnowYouth is for 11- 17 year olds

 Office of the Children's eSafety Commissioner YouTube Page